mattermost/mattermost-docker/README.md

 # Production Docker deployment for Mattermost

 This project enables deployment of a Mattermost server in a multi-node production configuration using Docker.

 [![Build Status](https://travis-ci.org/mattermost/mattermost-docker.svg?branch=master)](https://travis-ci.org/mattermost/mattermost-docker)

 Notes:
 - To install this Docker project on AWS Elastic Beanstalk please see [AWS Elastic Beanstalk Guide](./README.aws.md).
 - To install Mattermost without Docker directly onto a Linux-based operating systems, please see [Admin Guide](https://docs.mattermost.com/guides/administrator.html#installing-mattermost).

 ## Installation using Docker Compose

 The following instructions deploy Mattermost in a production configuration using multi-node Docker Compose set up.

 ### Requirements

 * [docker]
 * [docker-compose]

+### Database

+make sure to set the appropriate values for `MM_USERNAME`, `MM_PASSWORD` and `MM_DBNAME`

 ### Install with SSL certificate